YofarDev/yofardev_ai/README.md

 ## Requirements

-To run the app, you can install the [apk](https://github.com/YofarDev/yofardev_ai/releases/) directly, or to build it you need to have the following:
+To run the app, you can install the [apk](https://github.com/YofarDev/yofardev_ai/releases/) directly for Android, or build it yourself.
+To build it, you need:

 - Flutter (>=3.4.3 <4.0.0)
-- Android SDK
+- Android SDK (for Android builds)
+- Xcode (for iOS builds)
 - Google API key for Gemini 1.5-flash (you can set it up directly in app)

 ## Installation